Alfresco/docs-alfresco/insight-engine/latest/using/sql/index.md

 select cm_name, `cm_content.size` from alfresco where `cm_content.size` IS NULL
 ```

-The following IS NOT NULL query will return all the rows that have a value different from NULL for the field cm_content.size.
+The following IS NOT NULL query will return all the rows that have a value different from NULL for the field `cm_content.size`.

 ```sql
 select cm_name, `cm_content.size` from alfresco where `cm_content.size` IS NOT NULL
 ```

-The following IN NULL query will return all the rows that have cm_content.size in 'system' or NULL.
+The following IN NULL query will return all the rows that have `cm_content.size` in 'system' or `NULL`.

 ```sql
 select cm_name, cm_creator, `cm_content.size` from alfresco where cm_creator IN ('System', NULL)
 ```

-The following NOT IN NULL query will return all the rows that have cm_content.size not in 'system' or NULL.
+The following `NOT IN NULL` query will return all the rows that have `cm_content.size` not in 'system' or `NULL`.

 ```sql
 select cm_name, cm_creator, `cm_content.size` from alfresco where cm_creator NOT IN ('System', NULL)
 ```

-The following NOT IN (NULL) query will return all the rows where cm_content.size is not equal to 0 and is not NULL.
+The following `NOT IN (NULL)` query will return all the rows where `cm_content.size` is not equal to `0` and is not `NULL`.

 ```sql
 select cm_name, `cm_content.size` from alfresco where `cm_content.size` NOT IN (0, NULL)